natlund/zola_website/content/monetary_theory/six_types_of_money.md

 Examples of commodity money in use include cigarettes (and other drugs) in prisons, and cattle in Africa.
 It could be argued that money in the modern world ultimately derives from houses, but we shall explore that in another essay.

 *Fiat* is Latin for 'by decree', which implies some authority to issue the decree that defines something as a unit of currency.
-However, authority need not be formal and centralized; a social convention may arise that some particular thing with no inherent value can be traded for goods.
-Bitcoin is a recent example.
+Now, _in principle_, authority need not be formal and centralized; it is at least hypothetically possible that a social convention may arise that some particular thing with no inherent value can be traded for goods.
+Bitcoin is a recent example of an attempt at creating a decentralised fiat currency.
+However, by about 2017, it had become obvious that Bitcoin was in no sense money, merely an instrument for speculation.
+The crypto-collapse of 2022 rammed home the complete failure of the project as a currency.

 In lay discussions of money (especially those of a psycho-ceramic nature), gold is usually *contrasted* with fiat money.
 The claim is that only gold is *real* money, while money in the bank, or bank notes, are just 'funny' money.
 In fact, gold is largely fiat money!
 The *industrial* demand for gold is only a fraction of total demand.
 In ancient Incan culture, gold was not used as money, and was not considered particularly scarce.
 The modern obsession with gold as money actually traces back to Ancient Rome, where Caesars had pictures of themselves engraved onto noble metal coins, and decreed that these coins could be used as payment.